Hanju-Wu/Hanju-Wu.github.io/_publications/PNCG.md

 ---
-title: "Complexity of projected Newton methods for bound-constrained optimization"
+title: "Complexity of a Projected Newton-CG Method for Optimization with Bounds"
 collection: publications
 permalink: /publication/PNCG
 excerpt: 'Submitted to Mathematical Programming and under 2nd round review'
 date: 2021-03-29
 venue: 'ArXiv'
 paperurl: 'https://arxiv.org/abs/2103.15989'
-citation: 'Yue Xie and Stephen J. Wright. &quot;Complexity of projected Newton methods for bound-constrained optimization.&quot; <i>arXiv preprint, arXiv: 2103.15989.</i>.'
+citation: 'Yue Xie and Stephen J. Wright. &quot;Complexity of a Projected Newton-CG Method for Optimization with Bounds.&quot; <i>arXiv preprint, arXiv: 2103.15989.</i>.'
 ---
 ## Abstract

-We analyze the iteration complexity of two methods based on the projected gradient and Newton methods for solving bound-constrained optimization problems.
-The first method is a scaled variant of Bertsekas's two-metric projection method, which can be shown to output an $\epsilon$-approximate first-order point in $\mathcal{O}(\epsilon^{-2})$ iterations.
+This paper describes a method for solving smooth nonconvex minimization problems subject to bound constraints with good worst-case complexity and practical performance.
+The method contains elements of two existing methods: the classical gradient projection approach for bound-constrained optimization and a recently proposed Newton-conjugate gradient algorithm for unconstrained nonconvex optimization.
-The second is a projected Newton-Conjugate Gradient (CG) method, which locates an $\epsilon$-approximate second-order point with high probability in $\mathcal{O}(\epsilon^{-3/2})$ iterations, at a cost of $\mathcal{O}(\epsilon^{-7/4})$ gradient evaluations or Hessian-vector products (omitting logarithmic factors).
-Besides having good complexity properties, both methods are appealing from a practical point of view, as we show using some illustrative numerical results.
+Using a new definition of approximate second-order optimality parametrized by some tolerance $\epsilon$ (which is compared with related definitions from previous works), we derive complexity bounds in terms of $\epsilon$ for both the number of iterations required and the total amount of computation.
+The latter is measured by the number of gradient evaluations or Hessian-vector products.
+We also describe illustrative computational results on several test problems from low-rank matrix optimization.